 Caddyshack: The Making of a Hollywood Cinderella Story

-My friend Laura loaned me this book, in spite of being one of the more classy people I know.
 Chris Nashawaty’s book details the making of Caddyshack, and even more than you might figure it was, it was a total sh**show.
 It’s a miracle a film was ever made.
 You marvel and cringe your way through it, and you feel for all of the comic geniuses who could not hang on to their own lives.
-I am not sure what there is redeeming about this story.
-While the result has created legacies for many, the process was brutal.
-It was worth the read, particularly if you love Saturday Night Live, the Harvard Lampoon, or of course, Caddyshack.

 Tiny Habits: The Small Changes that Change Everything